BelgianBiodiversityPlatform/python-dwca-reader/doc/index.rst

         core_rows = dwca.rows

         # a) Data access
-        # Extension lines are accessible as a list of DwcAExtensionRow instances in the 'extensions' attribute:
+        # Extension rows are accessible as a list of DwcAExtensionRow instances in the 'extensions' attribute:
         for e in core_rows[0].extensions:
-            # Display all extensions line that refers to the first Core row
+            # Display all rows from extension files that refers to the first Core row
             print e

         # ... and what its rowtype is: